fent/node-ytdl-core/README.md

 ### ytdl.getInfo(url, [options], callback(err, info))

 Use this if you only want to get metainfo from a video.
+You can find more information about what is included under the examples folder in info.json.

 ### ytdl.downloadFromInfo(info, options)